Theanine: In vitro

-Theanine is structurally similar to the excitatory neurotransmitter glutamate, and in accordance, binds to glutamate receptors, though with much lower affinity in comparison.
+Theanine is structurally similar to the excitatory neurotransmitter glutamate and binds to glutamate receptors in vitro, though with much lower affinity in comparison.
 Specifically, it binds to ionotropic glutamate receptors in the micromolar range, including the AMPA and kainate receptors and, to a lesser extent, the NMDA receptor.
 It acts as an antagonist of the former two sites, and a partial co-agonist of the NMDA receptors.
-Theanine also binds to group I mGluRs.
+In vitro, theanine also binds to group I mGluRs.
 In addition, it inhibits glutamine transporters and glutamate transporters, and thus blocks the reuptake of glutamine and glutamate.

-Lastly, theanine elicits umami taste, and this effect has been found to be a consequence of the fact that it directly binds to and activates the T1R1 + T1R3 heterodimer or umami (savory) taste receptor.
+Theanine may elicit umami taste, a consequence potentially associated with binding to and activation of the T1R1 + T1R3 heterodimer or umami (savory) taste receptor.